sobaba-12/sim_and_scat/_build/practicalities/real_simulation.md

 ```

-We now have three lists, that contain the information of the distances between the atoms, and the elements associated with each distance.
+We now have three lists, that contain the information of the distances between the atoms, and the elemental scatteringh lengths associated with each distance.
 This means that we can use the code below to implement the Debye equation (note that in order to save some computational expense the Debye equation is slightly optimised using the `numpy` library).